On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Framework and results

 \subsection{Main results}

-Our first main result is that the value of the conformal walk dimension is an invariant for spaces satisfying the \ref{EHI}.
-We recall that the conformal walk dimension of a MMD space $(X,d,m,\sE,\sF)$ infimum of all $\beta>0$ such that there exists an admissible measure $\mu \in \sA(X,d,m,\sE,\sF)$ and a metric $\theta \in \sJ(X,d)$ such that the time changed MMD space $(X,\theta,\mu,\sE^\mu,\sF^\mu)$ satisfies the parabolic Harnack inequality $\on{PHI(\beta)}$. \begin{theorem} [Universality of conformal walk dimension] Let $(X,d,m,\sE,\sF)$ be an MMD space such that $(X,d)$ is a complete, separable, locally compact space that satisfies the metric doubling property.
-Let $\dcw$ denote the conformal walk dimension of $(X,d,m,\sE,\sF)$.
-Then the following are equivalent: \begin{enumerate}[(a)] \item $(X,d,m,\sE,\sF)$ satisfies the elliptic Harnack inequality. \item $\dcw <\infty$. \item $\dcw=2$. \end{enumerate} \end{theorem}
+Our first main result is that the value of the conformal walk dimension is an invariant for MMD spaces satisfying the metric doubling property and the elliptic Harnack inequality \ref{EHI}.
+We recall from Definition \ref{dfn:dcw} that the conformal walk dimension $\dcw$ of an MMD space $(X,d,m,\sE,\sF)$ is the infimum over all $\beta>0$ such that there exist an admissible measure $\mu \in \sA(X,d,m,\sE,\sF)$ and a metric $\theta \in \sJ(X,d)$ such that the time-changed MMD space $(X,\theta,\mu,\sE^\mu,\sF^\mu)$ satisfies the parabolic Harnack inequality \ref{PHI}; note here that $(X,\theta,\mu,\sE^\mu,\sF^\mu)$ is indeed an MMD space since, for any $(x,r)\in X\times(0,\infty)$, $\diam(B_{\theta}(x,r),d)<\infty$ by $\theta \in \sJ(X,d)$ and \cite[Proposition 10.8]{Hei} and hence $B_{\theta}(x,r)$ is relatively compact in $X$. \begin{theorem} [Universality of conformal walk dimension] Let $(X,d,m,\sE,\sF)$ be an MMD space and let $\dcw$ denote its conformal walk dimension.
+Then the following are equivalent: \begin{enumerate}[label=\textup{(\alph*)},align=left,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item $(X,d,m,\sE,\sF)$ satisfies the metric doubling property and \ref{EHI}. \item $\dcw <\infty$. \item $\dcw=2$. \end{enumerate} \end{theorem} The proof of Theorem \ref{t:ehichar} is concluded in Subsection \ref{ssec:prf-dcw-2} after long preparations in Section \ref{sec:HypFill} and Subsection \ref{ssec:conseq-Harnack}.
+We give a brief description of the proof in Subsection \ref{ssec:outline-prf-dcw-2}.